cwaldbieser/globalprotect_cli/README.rst

 Below is a sample script that takes 2 arguments-- your GlobalProtect base URL and your username.
-It must have permission to run the openconnect software (i.e. you might need to run as root).
+It must have permission to run the openconnect software (i.e. you might need to run with `sudo -E`).
 Your OpenConnect client must be modern enough to support the "gp" protocol.

 .. code:: shell